Webinars and workshops 2025

 Participating public authorities should send the list of attendees with their names and e-mail addresses to Cindy Berman and Haëndila Varela at least one week before each webinar.

-Transport and logistics workers, inspectors and employers will share their expertise on labour and human rights issues at 11:00-12:30 CET on March 26.
-They will highlight examples of good practices to tackle worker rights violations, and provide practical advice you can use in your procurement processes.
+In this webinar on March 26, transport and logistics workers, inspectors and employers shared their expertise on labour and human rights issues.
+They highlighted examples of good practices to tackle worker rights violations, and provide practical advice you can use in your procurement processes.

 Download full details